arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       operationId: getGraph
       description: |
         Selects information for a given graph.
-        Will return the edge definitions as well as the orphan collections.
-        Or returns a 404 if the graph does not exist.
+        Returns the edge definitions as well as the orphan collections, or returns an error if the graph does not exist.
       parameters:
         - name: graph
           in: path